trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a Kerberized Hadoop cluster that uses HDFS wire encryption, this should be set to ``true`` to enable Presto to access HDFS.
+In a Kerberized Hadoop cluster that uses HDFS wire encryption, this should be set to ``true`` to enable Trino to access HDFS.
 Note that using wire encryption may impact query execution performance.

 .. _hive-security-simple: